AzureIoTGBB/IoT-Hub-MQTT-Broker-Tutorial/README.md

 dpkg -s vernemq | grep Status
 ```
 * Edit the '/etc/vernemq/vernemq.conf' file
+* Find the 'allow_anonymous' configuration.
+Set it to "on".
+  * NOTE: This will allow anonymous connections to your MQTT Broker and is not recommended for production installations.
-* Find the 'listener.tcp.default" configuration.
+* Find the 'listener.tcp.default' configuration.
 Set the default listener to allow incoming connections.
 ```
 listener.tcp.default = "0.0.0.0:1883"
 ```